hughbe/excel-mapper/README.md

 * `WithColumnIndex(int columnIndex)` - Read from a specific column index
 * `WithColumnNameMatching(params string[] columnNames)` - Read from the first matching column in a list of column names
 * `WithColumnNameMatching(Func<string, bool> predicate)` - Read from the first column matching a predicate
+* `WithColumnMatching(IExcelColumnMatcher matcher)` - Read from the first column matching the result of `IExcelColumnMatcher.ColumnMatches(ExcelSheet sheet, int columnIndex)`

 For example:
 | Name           | Marrital Status | Number of Children | Approval Rating (%) | Date of Birth | Party      |